Learn About Marine Circuit Protection for Boats

 A direct short circuit event is where a positive and negative wire become tied directly together, and a strongly tied direct short is generally the worse case scenario.

 Too much current – just like the burners in your oven – can cause enough heat to start a fire.
-And the smaller the wire gets – the more heat will be created from the same amount of current.
+And the smaller the wire gets – the more heat is generated from the same amount of current.

 How does Proper Marine Circuit Protection Prevent This?

 Overcurrent circuit protection is really pretty simple.
-These devices are made to sense the amount of current and open the circuit when they are exceeded.
+These devices are made to sense the amount of current and open the circuit when the exceeds the capacity of the wires.
 Opening a circuit makes a break – an air gap of very high resistance – which stops all current from flowing through that wire.

 What are the Main Types of Circuit Protection on Boats?